 Filing Deadlines & Fees

-There is no filing deadline for submitting an application for admission by UBE score transfer.
+There is no filing deadline for submitting an application for limited admission as in-house counsel.
 The fee is $1,240.
-Filing fees are not refundable even if
+Filing fees are not refundable

 Review the fee schedule here »